derekmarion/oop-school-interface-ii/README.md

 ## Release 0: Menu

-Let's think about our program from the users point of view for a moment.
-The first thing we want them to see is a menu that lists actions they can take.
+Let's think about our program from the user's point of view for a moment.
+The first thing we want them to see when the program starts is a menu that lists all the actions they can take.

 ```
 What would you like to do?